 BSRE and Eyal Hasharon, an agriculture cooperative society Ltd. ("Eyal Hasharon"), signed an agreement for the development of a 57 dunam property for storage and logistics usage.
 Under the agreement, BSRE and Eyal Hasharon are to jointly hold in equal parts a new company to which Kibbutz Eyal will transfer the property.
 In addition, pursuant to this agreement BSRE is to transfer to the new company an amount based on the purchasing costs, development costs and an additional cost, but not less than \$70,000 per dunam.
 In the event that the costs exceed \$100,000 per dunam, BSRE will have the right to terminate the Agreement.
+On July 11, 2011, following the approval of BSRE's audit committee and board of directors, BSRE'e shareholders approved entering into a lease agreement with Mega Retail, pursuant to which BSRE will construct the logistics center in Kibbutz Eyal to be leased by Mega Retail.
 For more information, see "Item 4.
 Information of the Company - B. Business Overview - Real Estate - Logistics Areas."

 Agreements with Respect to Properties Operated by Mega Retail